mattstratton/writing/dev.to/my-av-gear-2019/my-av-gear-2019.md

 list of all the various software, etc. make sections about subject areas, and then go into configuration details as needed

+If you want to be a big nerd, I install all my software via [Homebrew](https://brew.sh/), and I keep an updated [Brewfile](https://github.com/mattstratton/matty-dotfiles/blob/master/Brewfile) with the stuff I use.

+### OBS

+Note that for OBS I needed to add a 300ms audio delay for recording, etc, becasue of the lag from the Focusrite vs the camera (sync issue).

 ## TODO

 this is where I'll put stuff I am still working through.